 Here’s a big one, so hold onto your hats.
 When your RMM is feature-rich, that’s going to save you hours in the day on manual monitoring and management.
 However, when you can integrate your RMM with Professional Services Automation, and link your RMM functionality with Helpdesk software, customer portal and more – you’ve stumbled upon something extremely powerful.

-AI ticket-tagging is one great example of how it works at Atera.
+AI is one great example of how it works at Atera.
 Your customer or colleague sends a ticket to your helpdesk that explains a problem they are having with their credentials for a specific software application.
 It arrives in the system at 5.06pm, when your dispatcher has already logged off for the evening.
 However, AI never sleeps.
 Automatically, your system recognizes the name of the software, and automatically routes it to the right technician to handle the password reset.
 This can only occur with a tight integration between PSA and RMM.